Can I make my mattress firmer? Yes − here's how

 Q: I have a soft mattress and I think it might be giving me lower back pain.
 Can you make a mattress firmer or do I need to replace it?

-This is a snippet from an email I received recently.
-It's a good question, and it got me thinking about all the ways you can make a mattress firmer.
-You could reinforce a soft, sagging mattress with a firm mattress topper or place a piece of plywood between your mattress and your bed base for consistent support.
+You could place a piece of plywood between your mattress and your bed base for more consistent support.
+You could purchase one of the best mattress toppers as a short-term solution.
 Turning your mattress is the quickest and easiest way to make it feel firmer without spending a cent.

-I asked sleep scientists and mattress manufacturers to share their secrets to make a mattress firmer so that you can sleep deeper overnight and feel looser in the morning.
-As Tempur-Pedic's Thomas Høegh Reisenhus points out, 'A quality mattress is more than the difference between a good night's sleep and a bad one.
+I asked Thomas Høegh Reisenhus (Senior Front-End Innovation Manager, Tempur-Pedic) why it's so important to sleep on a supportive mattress.
+He says: 'A quality mattress is more than the difference between a good night's sleep and a bad one.
 It's the difference between enjoying good mental and physical health versus struggling with long-term health and performance challenges.'
+Here's how to fix a sagging mattress to get better sleep overnight and feel looser in the mornings.

 1. Invest in a firm mattress topper

-In terms of materials, you're looking for a firm mattress topper that's filled with natural latex or high-density memory foam.
 I specify 'high-density' because you don't want the soft, squishy stuff.
 You need firm, supportive foam to mold to the shape of your body without letting you sink into the mattress.
-The density of memory foam is measured in pounds of foam per cubic foot: the denser the foam, the more supportive it feels.
+Density is measured in pounds of foam per cubic foot: the denser the foam, the more supportive it feels.
 I suggest 5lb memory foam.
+(Don't worry if some of these terms are new to you: you can always cross-reference against my mattress jargon buster).

 For natural cooling and springy support, I recommend a latex mattress topper.
 'Latex is a great mattress topper material since it has such responsive support,' explains Jin Chon, co-founder of the luxury bedding brand, Coop.
 'Latex is a material that you can sleep on, unlike low-density memory foam, which sinks.'
 Jin says that a firm mattress topper should help to distribute weight evenly across the mattress and prevent your pressure points from sinking.
 'A thicker mattress topper is better than a thin one,' she adds: 'you want three inches or thicker.'